RLoris/ArrayHelperDoc/README.md

 # Documentation

-    Screenshots may differ from the latest plugin version, some features may have evolved or have been removed if deprecated
+    Screenshots may differ from the latest plugin version, some features may have evolved or have been removed if deprecated.

     In UE 5.1, the plugin files were renamed from "SortPlugin" to "ArrayHelper" to match the real name of the plugin, you can remove the plugin and reinstall it if you want a clean install, check your uproject file to change the plugin name there too, the plugin nodes names have not changed, this renaming was necessary to match with the plugin name.